 - 1 teaspoon fine sea salt

 - 1/3 cup cornstarch (or more potato starch for corn-free)

 - 1 Tablespoon xanthan gum (or guar gum for corn-free)

 - Add ingredients to the pan of the bread machine in the order listed above.

 - Place pan in the bread machine securely.

-- Once the first kneading begins, using a rubber spatula, scrapes sides and bottom of pan to help incorporate flour.
+- Once the first kneading begins, using a rubber spatula, scrape sides and bottom of pan to help incorporate flour.
 You won't have to do this again.
 (See photos below after 2nd knead and 3rd rise.)

 - Slice thinly with serrated knife, electric knife, or electric slicer.